gdalba/Bioinformatics_code_snippets/README.md

 `ctenotation_gff_statistics.py`: Compiles statistics of .gff3 file.
 Creates a database .db file with gffutils for faster access. ("Ctenotation merges Ctenophore + Annotation, I'd name a tool like this!!"

-`extract_and_get_fasta.py`: If a gene in a comprehensive list of functional annotations have no annotation whatsoever, thsi script gets the sequence from a fasta file based on the ID.
+`extract_and_get_fasta.py`: If a gene in a comprehensive list of functional annotations have no annotation whatsoever, this script gets the sequence from a fasta file based on the ID.
 Useful to to try different functional annotation approaches later on.

 ---
 ## Functional Annotation